johanbook/docs/data_bases/overview.md

 ## Other Types

-### Time series database
+Some other specialized data bases are:

-Handles time-series data.
+- **Time series database** Handles time-series data.
 Often used for monitoring.

-## Graph database

-Uses a graph model.
+- **Graph database** Uses a graph model.

-## Spatial database

-For storing spatial data, such as points on a map.
+- **Spatial database** For storing spatial data, such as points on a map.

 ## Deployment